MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 # Adopt AI platforms (PaaS) – Recommendations to build AI apps with Azure platforms

 This article provides recommendations on building AI applications using Azure platform-as-a-service (PaaS).
 The goal is to define the level of effort and help needed to be successful in AI application development using Azure PaaS services like Azure AI Studio, Azure AI Services, and Azure Machine Learning.
 It outlines the components you need to build generative and nongenerative AI applications.
 For each section, it provides links to architecture examples that you can use to implement.
+If you're unsure if these are the right technology choices for your use case, review the AI

 ## Adopt generative AI